dohertki/assignment1/bio.md

 discovered that OSU had this program it looked like a good fit for me.

                          Programming Background
 My first programming experience was with basic in a TRS-80.
 I guess I'm dating myself here.
+In college, I have programmed in visual basic, pascal C, and C++.